Andresmup/github-foundations/20_CODESPACES/Readme.md

 VSC Settings Sync lets you share your VSC configuration such settings, keybindings, and installed extensions across your machines so the are always working with your favourite setup.

+To activate Sync Settings in a codespace:

+1. In VS Code, navigate to the bottom of the Activity Bar and click on the icon that looks like a silhouette or user profile.
+2. Click on "Sign in to Sync Settings."
+3. If the repository from which you created the codespace isn't in your list of trusted repositories, a browser window will pop up, asking you to authorize additional permissions for Settings Sync.
+    - If you trust the repository, click "Authorize" and close the browser window.
+The codespace will reload, showing your latest synced settings.
+    - Note: If you've disabled Settings Sync in your user preferences and have set your trusted repositories to include all repositories, you'll see a warning about enabling Settings Sync for all repositories.
+Review the warning and decide whether to enable Settings Sync for all repositories or revise your list of trusted repositories.
+4. To customize which settings you want to sync, open the Command Palette by pressing <kbd>Ctrl+Shift+P</kbd>, then type `Settings Sync` and select  `Settings Sync: Configure....`
+5. Choose the settings you want to sync, then click `OK.`

 ### Dotfiles

 You can configure Github Codespaces to use dotfiles from a specific repository that will be used for all future codespaces you start.